 Can I qualify for the Dean’s List if I use alternative grading?

-To be considered for Dean’s List in fall 2020, students will need to have at least 12 credits carrying standard letter grades.
+To be considered for Dean’s List in spring 2021, students will need to have at least 12 credits carrying standard letter grades.
 Students’ Penn State GPA, which excludes courses taken for alternative grades from the calculation, will be used to assess academic achievement.

 If I earn an SAT or V grade in a course I am repeating, am I eligible to use that grade in the grade forgiveness policy?

-Courses for which you elect alternative grades in fall 2020 cannot be used in the grade forgiveness process.
-This means that an SAT grade taken in fall 2020 cannot be used to exclude a previous D or F from the GPA calculation.
+Courses for which you elect alternative grades in fall 2020 and spring 2021 cannot be used in the grade forgiveness process.
+This means that an SAT grade taken in spring 2021 cannot be used to exclude a previous D or F from the GPA calculation.
 Note that this is a change from spring 2020, when this was permitted.
 There will never be a need to use grade forgiveness to remove an alternative grade because these grades are already excluded from the GPA calculation.

 Will I be able to transfer credits to Penn State that are earned from another institution using alternative grading?